 The consumption of chicken has risen about 400% worldwide over the past 50 years while beef production has remained the same or decreased.
 Can we really save the world and our health, by eating more chicken and less red meat?
+The answer, as you’ll see below, will surprise you.

 Don’t Chickens Have a Better Life?

-On the surface, eating chicken and eliminating red meat may seem like the healthier choice for our bodies, the animals and the planet, but it is not.
-Chicken is not actually healthier for us to eat, nor are the chickens treated any better, and there’s all that air, land and water pollution.
+On the surface, eating chicken and eliminating red meat may SEEM like the healthier choice for our bodies, the animals and the planet, but it is not.
+Chicken is not actually healthier for us to eat, nor are the chickens treated any better, and there’s all of that air, land and water pollution.

-Sure, many of us think that chickens run around a farm pecking their feed, clucking and crowing, but unfortunately the vast majority of chickens we eat come from large scale operations.
-It’s difficult to find pastured, humanely raised, organic chickens to eat, unless you live on a farm or have access to local, farm-raised chickens.
+Sure, many of us think that chickens run around a farm pecking their feed, clucking and crowing, but unfortunately the vast majority of chickens we eat come from large scale indoor operations.
+It’s difficult to find pastured, humanely raised, organic chickens to eat, unless you live on a farm or have access to local, outdoor farm-raised chickens.

 Because CAFOs are so filthy and overcrowded, these chickens are routinely given antibiotics just to prevent all the disease that flourishes in these dirty living conditions.
 This practice is a big reason there are antibiotic resistant bacteria.
 And when we eat those chickens, we can often ingest some pretty powerful and nasty bacteria ourselves.